 For the salad

-- In a large bowl mix the cherry tomatoes, red onion, basil and drained fresh mozzarella balls.
-Whisk the dressing right before serving.
-Pour half the dressing onto the salad and plate.
+- In a large bowl mix the cherry tomatoes, red onion, and fresh mozzarella balls.
+Pour the vinaigrette on top and mix well to coat.
+Let the tomatoes sit for 10 minutes before serving.

 Notes

 - Cherry tomatoes can be substituted with regular sized tomatoes cut into bite size pieces.
-Ditto for the fresh mozzarella balls.
+The same goes for the fresh mozzarella balls.

 Nutrition